-RECO MMENDA ATIONS (4 TH EDITION) COMPLY EXPLANATION Princi ole 2: Str ucture the Board to be effective and add value Recommendation 2.1 (a) The Board has a Nomination Committee made up of three isted entity should: YES independent directors.
-The Nomination Committee members are Loren King, David (a) nomination committee which: Deloub and Mr Lai Kwok Kin. (i) has at least three members, a majority of whom are independent Directors; and The Charter of the committee is located in the Company Corporate Governance Plan.
-The Committee met 4 times (ii) is chaired by an independent Director, throughout the year. and dis 3 , (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) fact an succes approp indeper s not have a nomination committee, disclose that ad the processes it employs to address Board sion issues and to ensure that the Board has the riate balance of skills, knowledge, experience, and and diversity to enable it to discharge its and responsibilities effectively.
+RECOM IMENDAT FIONS (4 TH EDITION) COMPLY EXPLANATION Principle 2: Structure the Board to be effective and add value Recom mendation and of a list have a representation (ii) (iii) and disconstitution (iv) (iv) (v) if it does fact and success approprisindepen sted entity should: nomination committee which: has at least three members, a majority of whom are independent Directors; and is chaired by an independent Director, close: the charter of the committee; the members of the committee; and as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or not have a nomination committee, disclose that if the processes it employs to address Board ion issues and to ensure that the Board has the late balance of skills, knowledge, experience, dence and diversity to enable it to discharge its YES (a) The Board has a Nomination Committee made up of three independent directors.
+The Nomination Committee members are Loren King, David Deloub and Mr Lai Kwok Kin.
+The Charter of the committee is located in the Company Corporate Governance Plan.
+The Committee met 4 times throughout the year. duties and responsibilities effectively.
 Recommendation 2.2 A listed entity should have and disclose a Board skills matrix setting out the mix of skills that the Board currently has or is looking to achieve in its membership.
 YES Under the Nomination Committee Charter (in the Company's Corporate Governance Plan), the Nomination Committee is required to prepare a Board skills matrix setting out the mix of skills that the Board currently has (or is looking to achieve) and to review this at least annually against the Company's Board skills matrix to ensure the appropriate mix of skills to discharge its obligations effectively and to add value and to ensure the Board has the ability to deal with new and emerging business and governance issues.

-RECOMMENDATIONS (4 TH EDITION) COMPLY EXP LANATION
+RECOMMENDATIONS (4 TH EDITION) COMPLY EXPL ANATION

-diversity that the Board current matrix setting out the mix of skills and the string of the setting out the mix of skills and the string of skills and the string of skills and the string of skills and the skills are skills are skills and the skills are skills are skills and the skills are skills and the skills are
+diversity that the Board current matrix setting out the mix of skills and ly has or is looking to achieve in its able in the Company's Annual Report.

 Board Skills Matrix Number of Directors that meet the skill

 Executive and Non-Executive experience 3

-Industry experience and knowledge Leadership 3 3
+Industry experience and knowledge 3

+Leadership 3

 Corporate governance and risk management 3

 Strategic thinking 3

-Desired behavioural competencies Geographic experience 3 3
+Desired behavioural competencies 3

-Capital markets experience 3
+Geographic experience Capital markets experience 3 3

-Accounting 1
+15 Accounting 1

 Capital management 3

+Corporate financing 3

-Corporate financing Industry taxation 1 3 0
+Industry taxation 0

 Risk management 2

-Legal 2 0
+Legal 0

-IT expertise 3 0
+IT expertise 0

 requirements.
-2. Skill gap noticed however an requirements. ernal taxation firm is employed to maintain taxation external legal firm is employed to maintain legal xternal IT firm is employed on an adhoc basic to
+2. Skill gap noticed however an erequirements. ernal taxation firm is employed to maintain taxation external legal firm is employed to maintain legal sternal IT firm is employed on an adhoc basic to

 qualifications and expertise.
-Full e disclosure of each Board member's details as to each Director and senior experience will be available in the
+Full disclosure of each Board member's details as to each Director and senior experience will be available in the

-Recommendation 2.3 A listed entity should disclose: (a) the names of the Directors considered by the Board to YES Directors considered by t considers there are two i uires the disclosure of the names of he Board to be independent.
-The Board ndependent Directors
+Recommendation 2.3 A listed entity should disclose: (a) the names of the Directors considered by the Board to YES uires the disclosure of the names of the Board to be independent.
+The Board independent Directors

+be independent Directors; (b) complies

-be independent Directors; Report will disclose the length of service e end of each financial year.
+Do independent Directors, (c) The Company's Annual R Report will disclose the length of service e end of each financial year.